travel

 Request Gluten-Free Meals Ahead of Time

-• Request your gluten-free meal at least 72 hours before your flight.
+• Request your gluten-free meal at least 72 hours before departure, and double-check with the airline 24-48 hours before your flight to confirm it.

 Bring Your Own Food